jptweb/IGME-110-Fall-2025/documents/p3-lofi-deliverable.md

 ## III.
 Submission Requirements

 - Submit to myCourses before the dropbox closes:
-  - 9 *User Flow Diagrams* (these could be diagrammed, or easy-to-read text that is nicely formatted)
+  - 7 *User Flow Diagrams* (these could be diagrammed, or easy-to-read text that is nicely formatted) - 3 for primary user, 2 for power user, 2 for casual user
   - 5 or more LoFi wireframe screen mockups (if they are on paper, take pictures)
   - 5 or more unique tasks